 Students who go on an Erasmus exchange or internship are required to take a language test before and after their time abroad.
 After submitting your application for an Erasmus scholarship, you will automatically receive a link to the test via email.
-The test is available in six languages (English, German, French, Spanish, Italian and Dutch).
+The test is available in Czech, Danish, Dutch, English, French, German, Greek, Italian, Polish, Portuguese, Spanish and Swedish.

 You are to take the test in the language that will be the primary language of the course/internship.
 The language is to be stated in your scholarship application.
 Students who do not take a language test are no longer eligible for an Erasmus scholarship.
 If the primary language is not included among the six languages listed above, you do not need to take a language test.

 The language test is a self-assessment test.
 After taking the test you will immediately be able to see what level you are at (levels A1–C2, according to the Common European Framework of Reference for Languages, CEFR).
 The host university/organisation will not have access to the results, so you are in no danger of being denied a stay abroad because you did not reach a certain level.
 The test is expected to take approximately 30–50 minutes to complete, and it includes both reading and listening comprehension.

 If you feel the need to develop your skills in the study language, you can take an online language course before and during your stay abroad.
 The language courses are available at different levels, and you will be eligible for the one that best suits your needs (in accordance with the results of the language test).